Nike Flywire

 Nike Flywire is a thread, composed of vectran or nylon, developed by Nike to minimize weight and maximize support, and used in the upper part of a sneaker.
 Shoes containing Flywire became available for consumer purchase in 2008.

 Development

 Flywire was created by Jay Meschter, Director of Innovation at Nike.
-He began by taking a last (an object shaped like a foot used to design shoes) and marking the key points of where a shoe needs to support the foot.
+He began by taking a foot last and marking the key points of where a shoe needs to support the foot.
 When Meschter saw an embroidery machine, he determined the machine could be used to make long stitches.
 Long stitches allow lightweight fibers to support the foot in key points, instead of using layers of material that support the whole foot.
-This idea was pioneered by Adi Dassler in 1949, when he added 3 reinforcing stripes to his canvas Adidas running shoe.

-Design

-The goal of the design is to help and support the foot using the lightest and strongest material possible, Vectran.
-The Flywire design (threads placed in key parts of the upper) prevents the foot from slipping when running.
-Flywire is also a minimalist idea (the idea that items should only contain necessities), since the upper only contains the fundamental features.
-This allows the maximum amount of energy to be moved forward each stride.
+Nike designed Flywire with inspiration from a suspension bridge, where many cables provide support.
+This allows support to be placed where necessary, especially in the forefoot (metatarsus and toes) and heel.
+The cables are designed to wrap around the foot like tendons.